Louis de Montfort: From priest to preacher

-He was ordained a priest in June 1700, and assigned to Nantes.
-His great desire was to go to the foreign missions, preferably to the new French colony of Canada, but his spiritual director advised against it.
-His letters of this period show that he felt frustrated from the lack of opportunity to preach as he felt he was called to do.
+Louis was ordained a priest in June 1700, and assigned to Nantes.
+His great desire had been the foreign missions, preferably in the new French colony of Canada, but his spiritual director advised against it.
+Letters of this period show he felt frustrated by the lack of opportunity to preach as he felt he was called to.

-In November 1700 he joined the Third Order of the Dominicans and asked permission not only to preach the rosary, but also to form rosary confraternities.
-He began to consider the formation of a small company of priests to preach missions and retreats under the standard and protection of the Blessed Virgin.
-This eventually led to the formation of the Company of Mary.
-At around this time, when he was appointed the chaplain of the hospital of Poitiers, he first met Marie Louise Trichet.
-That meeting became the beginning of Marie Louise's 34 years of service to the poor.
+In November 1710 he joined the Third Order of Saint Dominic and asked permission not only to preach the rosary, but also to form rosary confraternities.
+He began to consider forming a small company of priests to preach missions and retreats under the standard and protection of the Blessed Virgin.
+This was to eventually lead to the founding of the Company of Mary.

+Around this time, Louis de Montfort was appointed chaplain of the hospital in Nantes.
+This was when he was first introduced to Marie Louise Trichet, a meeting that launched her 34 years' service to the poor.
+During Louis de Montfort's time, France was beginning to face a mounting economic crisis: a rapidly growing population was outpacing the food supply.

 Desiring to be a missionary, Montfort made a pilgrimage to Rome to ask the advice of Pope Clement XI.
 The Pope recognized his real vocation and, telling him there was plenty of scope for its exercise in France, sent him back with the title of Apostolic Missionary.
 On his return from his long pilgrimage to Rome, Montfort made a retreat at Mont Saint Michel "to pray to this archangel to obtain from him the grace to win souls for God, to confirm those already in God's grace, and to fight Satan and sin".
 These occasions gave him time to think, contemplate and write.

 For several years he preached in missions from Brittany to Nantes.
 As his reputation as a missioner grew, he became known as "the good Father from Montfort".
-At Pontchateau he attracted hundreds of people to help him in the construction of a huge Calvary.
+At Pontchateau he attracted hundreds of people to help him in the construction of a huge calvary.
 However, on the very eve of its blessing, the Bishop, having heard it was to be destroyed on the orders of the King of France under the influence of members of the Jansenist school, forbade its benediction.
 It is reported that upon receiving this news, he simply said, "Blessed be God."